By PATRICK SLACK

 Mercedes Waagen is known around the Little Falls wrestling room as “one of the guys.”

-She now has a more official one: All-American.
+She now has a more official title: All-American.

 Growing up as one of the few female wrestlers in a sport predominantly filled by males, Waagen rose to new heights at the USA Wrestling Junior Women National Freestyle Championships in Fargo, N.D., July 15 – 16, placing eighth at 130 pounds.